Experimental review on Majorana zero-modes in hybrid nanowires: Quantization of Majorana conductance

 Another spectacular signature of Majorana bound states is the quantization of the tunneling conductance measured from a Fermi lead~\cite{Law2009, Wimmer2011}.
+It was also considered to be a smoking-gun signature in tunneling spectroscopy measurement experiments.

-To understand the quantized Majorana conductance, recalling in a normal mesoscopic conductor with a nanoscale constriction (the so-called quantum point contact), the conductance will be quantized to $2ne^2/h$ (with $n=0, 1,2,3, ...$).
+To understand the quantized Majorana conductance, we recall a normal mesoscopic conductor with a nanoscale constriction (the so-called quantum point contact), where the conductance will be quantized to $2ne^2/h$ (with $n=0, 1,2,3, ...$).
 This conductance quantization requires low temperature and ballistic transport.
-If the nano-constriction is replaced by two tunneling barriers which are closely separated, unity transmission occurs when the two tunneling barriers have equal transmission.
+If the nano-constriction is replaced by two tunneling barriers that are closely separated, unity transmission occurs when the two tunneling barriers have equal transmission.
 In the perfect resonant regime, quantized conductance can also be achieved at resonance points.

 The perfect resonant tunneling is anticipated to always happen at the boundary of a normal lead and a Majorana zero-mode, giving rise to a quantized conductance.
 The symmetric particle-hole nature of Majorana zero-mode guarantees the equality between the transmission of the incoming particles (holes) to the lead and the transmission of the Andreev-conjugated holes (particles) to the same lead.
 That is to say, the normal lead close to the Majorana mode plays the role of both an electron lead and a hole lead simultaneously.
 Ballistic Andreev reflection will lead to a $4e^2/h$ tunneling conductance for each spin-degenerate mode (the BTK model~\cite{BTK1982}).
 For Majorana bound state, the spin degeneracy is lifted, and therefore the quantized Majorana conductance is $2e^2/h$.
 This conductance should remain precisely quantized even with disorders.
 However, quantized Majorana conductance requires the pair of Majorana modes sufficiently separated.
-Otherwise, interference between two Majorana modes will make the conductance value deviate from $2e^2/h$.
-Transparency independent quantized conductance plateau is thus a piece of substantial evidence for Majorana zero-mode.
+This is because an overlap will cause the finite energy splitting given in Eq.~\ref{EQ:split}, which removes the particle-hole symmetry resulting from the zero-energy property of Majoranas.
+Transparency-independent quantized conductance plateau is thus a piece of substantial evidence for Majorana zero-mode.